 If it is difficult to care for a normal child, then it will be more challenging to care for a child with disabilities.
-Actually, families of children with disabilities face many different psychological, material, medical, social, and educational challenges [1].To enable the family of children with intellectual disabilities to play their expected role properly, they must be equipped with an information system that allows them to learn the knowledge and skills required to effectively educate, train, and qualify their children.
-They also should be provided with adequate and practical support based on their child's condition [2, 3].
+Actually, families of children with disabilities face many different psychological, material, medical, social, and educational challenges [1].
+To enable the family of children with intellectual disabilities to play their expected role properly, they must be equipped with an information system that allows them to learn the knowledge and skills required to effectively educate, train, and qualify their children.
+They also should be provided with adequate and practical support based on their child's condition [2, 3]

-2.1.
-The needs of families of children with intellectual disabilities:
+2.1.The needs of families of children with intellectual disabilities:

-Several studies about families of children with intellectual disabilities indicated the parents' need to obtain knowledge, social, economic, and educational [4], the support most prominent of which are:
+Several studies about families of children with intellectual disabilities indicated the parents' need to obtain knowledge, social, economic, and educational support [4], the most prominent of which are:

-1. Cognitive needs: Obtaining information about intellectual disabilities and their children's health conditions [5].

-2. The need for continuous medical care: The birth of a child with an intellectual disability requires many specialized and continuous medical services, especially in the early years of the child's life.

-3. Educational needs: With age, the medical services importance of is while the importance decreasing, of education services is increasing therefore, international rights and laws guarantee the rights of children with intellectual disability to education, just as all ordinary children (DSMV, 2013).
-Hence, the determining importance of which educational institutions provide the best educational services for people with intellectual disabilities arises without ignoring the crucial role that a family plays in supporting the education and training of children who have intellectual its disabilities.
+- 1. Cognitive needs: Obtaining information about intellectual disabilities and their children's health conditions [5]. - 2.
+The need for continuous medical care: The birth of a child with an intellectual disability requires many specialized and continuous medical services, especially in the early years of the child's life. - 3.
+Educational needs: With age, the importance of medical services is decreasing, while the importance of education services is increasing therefore, international rights and laws guarantee the rights of children with intellectual disability to education, just as all ordinary children (DSMV, 2013).
+Hence, importance determining which of educational institutions provide the best educational services for people with arises without intellectual disabilities ignoring the crucial role that a family plays in supporting the education and training of children who have intellectual disabilities.
 Their role is achieved through their acquisition of the knowledge and skills necessary for teaching and training their children which can only be done through informational, material, and social support [6].

-4. Social needs: Many studies indicated that when a child is born with an intellectual disability, his family loses control over its internal functions, and thus its social relations are affected, and it becomes more isolated.

-5. The need to grasp behavior modification methods.
+- 4. Social needs: Many studies indicated that when a child is born with an intellectual disability, his family loses control over its internal functions, and thus its social relations are affected, and it becomes more isolated. - 5.
+The need to grasp behavior modification methods.

-The interest in training parents of children with disabilities began to use behavior modification methods in 1959, thanks to the study of Elon and Michael, which confirmed that anyone can modify, teach, and train behavior regardless of his educational qualification, through the use reinforcement, especially of with intellectually disabled children.
+The interest in training parents of children with disabilities began to use behavior modification methods in 1959, thanks to the study of Elon and Michael, which confirmed that anyone can modify, teach, and train behavior regardless of his educational qualification, through the use of reinforcement, especially with intellectually disabled children.

-Families of children with intellectual disabilities have various needs, such as physical, and knowledge, social, educational needs.
+Families of children with intellectual disabilities have various needs, such as knowledge, social, physical, and educational needs.
 And the most critical is the cognitive needs.
 In a matter of fact, providing cognitive and material support to families of children with special needs positively contributes to the lives of disabled children and their families [1].